Parent Connect Newsletter

 If you're planning a trip to Binghamton, visit the Visiting Binghamton section on our website or the Greater Binghamton Convention and Visitors Bureau for information on what to see, where to stay and where to eat while you're here.

-Update parent information
+Update contact information

-Keep your contact information updated in our parent database.
+Keep your contact information updated in our family database.
 If your address, phone or email has changed, send a note to families@binghamton.edu to let us know.
 And if you're looking for more from us, check out some of our pages targeted directly to parents and guardians:

 Calendar of events